Oriented Birkhoff sections of Anosov flows: Partial Sections and Birkhoff sections

-When the stable and unstable leaves of $\gamma$ are not-orientable, one could also define the linking number in a similar manner.
-It turns out to be less efficient to work with, so we usually resolve any question on these orbits by lifting up to the bundles-orientations covering.
+When the stable and unstable leaves of $\gamma$ are not-orientable, one could also define the linking number similarly.
+It turns out to be less efficient to work with, so we usually resolve any question on these orbits by lifting to the bundles-orientations covering.